-12. Economic Development and Community Engagement Committee, EDCEC (permanent) - assigned to the Faculty Senate and advisory the Vice President for Economic and Community Development
+Faculty Development Committee, FDC (permanent) - assigned to the Faculty Senate and advisory to the Provost/VPAA

 - a.
-Purpose: This committee functions as a think-tank for and an oversight body of the Vice President for Economic Development and Community Engagement.
-This committee ensures faculty input on the university strategies for economic engagement, community engagement, and governmental relations. - b.
-Membership: One teaching faculty from each degree-granting college - c.
-Meetings: Once a semester
+Purpose: This committee functions as the think-tank for and oversight body for all faculty development programs. - b.
+Membership: - c.
+TF 10: One teaching or research faculty from each degree-granting college elected by the college's representatives in the Senate. - d.
+Meetings: Will meet at least once each semester. - e.
+Term: 2 years